 Handheld vacuums are typically cordless, and some upright Shark vacuums have one built in as a helpful cleaning alternative.
 These handheld vacuums are great for cleaning upholstery, drapes, furniture, and mattresses.

-What to Consider When Choosing the Right Shark Vacuum
+What to Consider When Choosing the Best Shark Vacuum

 One-floor apartments or condos do not typically need a large upright Shark vacuum, though a stick, robotic, or handheld model would work well for the small space.
 However, large bungalow houses could use the robotic vacuum for ongoing cleaning and an upright Shark vacuum for concentrated cleanup.